sergiodaviduo/ear-rhythm-training/README.md

 > docker run --rm -it -p 8000:8000/tcp ear-rhythm-training:latest

 Requires Django 4.2.0, and a compatible python install under python3.
+Tested on Node 19.

 Install with "npm install".
 Start web server with "npm start"